jina-ai/jina/docs/chapters/101/README.md

 <img align="left" src="img/ILLUS10.png?raw=true" alt="Jina 101 Flow, Copyright by Jina AI Limited" title="Jina 101 Flow, Copyright by Jina AI Limited" hspace="10" width="30%"/>

 Now we've got a garden full of Pods, with each Pod full of Peas.
 That's a lot to manage!
-Say hello to **Flow**!.
+Say hello to **Flow**!
 Flow is like a Pea plant.
 Just as a plant manages nutrient flow and growth rate for its branches, Flow manages the states and context of a group of Pods, orchestrating them to accomplish one task.
 Whether a Pod is remote or running in Docker, one Flow rules them all!

 <br/><br/><br/><br/><br/><br/>